 In a perfect world, I would make these Easy Eggless Salmon Patties with fresh salmon leftovers, but rarely do I have any, so I used canned salmon, and they turned out perfect.
 If you decide to use canned salmon, make sure you buy skinless and boneless wild pink salmon.

 - Salmon: Canned salmon OR fresh salmon will work great.
-I like to use canned wild pink salmon.
+I prefer using canned wild pink salmon.

-- Panko crumbs: You can substitute for the same amount of Almond meal for a keto-friendly version.
+- Panko crumbs: You can substitute the same amount of Almond meal for a gluten-free version.

 - Herbs: Fresh parsley and dill for flavor!